 Medical negligence claims - placental abruption

-The majority of placental abruptions are managed well and the pregnancy continues to a good outcome.
-However, in rare cases, placental abruption can have devastating consequences.
+The majority of placental abruptions are managed well and the pregnancy continues to have a good outcome.
+However, in rare cases, it can have devastating consequences.
 It can lead to severe brain injury or stillbirth and birth injury to the mother.
 Such a traumatic birth experience can have a lasting psychological and physical impact on mothers, their partners and families.

 You are entitled to answers about what happened during your care.
 If something went wrong during your pregnancy or the birth of your child, it’s very natural to want an explanation about what happened and why.
 There are channels you can go through, such as:

 - making a complaint to the NHS – the local PALS (Patient Advice and Liaison Service) office is always happy to assist with complaints

 - instructing a specialist medical negligence claims solicitor to investigate the possibility of making a claim against the doctor/hospital.
 At Tees, our team of experts have a strong track record of helping families with medical negligence claims relating to childbirth.
 Call us today and we can help.